Ebazhanov/linkedin-skill-assessments-quizzes/wordpress/wordpress-quiz.md

 #### Q1.
 In WordPress, what is the Loop used to do?

-- [ ] It displays a single page.
+- [ ] It displays a single page
 - [ ] It displays posts on an archive.
-- [ ] It displays a single post.
+- [ ] It displays a single post
-- [x] all of these answers
+- [x] All of the above

 #### Q2.
 Who owns the trademark for WordPress and WordCamp names and logos?

-- [x] WordPress Foundation (The WordPress Foundation owns and oversees the trademarks for the WordPress and WordCamp names and logos.)
+- [x] WordPress Foundation (The WordPress Foundation owns and oversees the trademarks for the WordPress and WordCamp names and logos)
 - [ ] WordPress.com
 - [ ] Matt Mullenweg
 - [ ] Automattic